Driving schools in Kerala declare indefinite strike starting Thursday

-Kochi: Driving school owners in Kerala have announced an indefinite strike from Thursday in protest against the new regulations introduced by the state Motor Vehicle Department for driving tests.
+Kochi: Driving school owners in Kerala began an indefinite strike on Thursday in protest against the new regulations introduced by the state Motor Vehicle Department for driving tests.
 The decision was made collectively by various associations, including CITU, INTUC and All Kerala Driving School Owners Association in a meeting here on Tuesday night.

 The revised norms aim at enhancing the evaluation of candidates' driving abilities across different road conditions.